Introduction to the |

 transform the source code into highly efficient executables.
 For

-instance, what do we actually mean by an expression such as x*y?
-Is this just a symbolic expression
+instance, what do we actually mean by an expression such as ?

 Is the multiplication necessary commutative, or not?
 Clean typing of